SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Constructors/object creation</h3>

-Creating a new object via a constructor is done by the new operator in most languages.
+Creating a new object via a constructor is done by the new operator in most languages, but not in Ruby or Python.

 A constructor is generally a callable unit and thus called with () Rust doesn't use any operator to create new Structs.
 In general, you use literals, some type provide a new() associated function.